kurone-kito/dantalion/README.md

 ## Note

-- OS independent and the library part is dependent free.
+- OS independent and the core library part is dependent free.
 - This package does not consider time zones.
 If you are not satisfied with the calculated personality, moving the date back and forth may solve.